Finns get tougher on Europe as crisis drags on

 Traditional manufacturing sectors like paper and pulp are also struggling to compete with more nimble Asian rivals, and Soini said Finland's membership of the strong euro was hurting rather than helping domestic manufacturers.

 "Foreign exchange, the euro, has destroyed the forest industry," he said.

 Finland posted a current account deficit of 1.3 billion euros in 2011 due to slower export growth, and the central bank expects the deficit to continue for another few years.

 With the competitive decline of once-mighty export manufacturers and a rapidly ageing population, economists say the 5.4 million Finns may need to prepare for later retirement or lower pensions.

-Matti Vanhanen, prime minister from 2003 to 2010, said it was understandable for Finns to resent bailouts but they should look beyond that and embrace policies such as liberalised labour that will help Europe --and Finland-- regain competitiveness.
+Matti Vanhanen, prime minister from 2003 to 2010, said it was understandable for Finns to resent bailouts but they should look beyond that and embrace policies such as liberalized labor that will help Europe --and Finland-- regain competitiveness.

-"With globalisation and the rising powers of Asia there is the fear that in Europe we will not temporarily but permanently lose our standard of living.
-We should realise this," he said.
+"With globalization and the rising powers of Asia there is the fear that in Europe we will not temporarily but permanently lose our standard of living.
+We should realize this," he said.
 "The lack of competitiveness --that's the basic reason for the crisis."

 (Additional reporting by Eero Vassinen in Helsinki and Balazs Koranyi in Oslo; Editing by Paul Taylor and Philippa Fletcher)